Easement Payments Overview

 Frequently Asked Questions

-What is the SBP Scheme?
+What is the Strategic Benefit Payments Scheme?

 Why are these payments being introduced?

-Was Transgrid involved in developing the payment program?
+Was Transgrid involved in developing SBP?

 Who is eligible for these payments?